Have you ever picked carrots? If you have fresh beautiful carrots, you’re going to want this delicious Coconut Carrot Soup.

 Coconut Carrot Soup

-32 ounces or 4 cups vegetable broth (or chicken broth)
+- 4 cups vegetable stock (or chicken stock) (32 ounces)

 Carefully transfer the soup in small batches to a blender or food processor and puree until smooth.
 (You may leave part of the soup unblended if you like chunks of carrot).
-Serve hot or cold; serves 6.
+Serve hot or cold